 Off road cycling holidays can be hard to find as maps and route notes are less available.
 The terrain may be undeveloped or the weather conditions may make the tracks less (if not at all) accessible at certain times of the year.
-That’s exactly why we’d like to share these 7 off the beaten track cycling destinations with you.
-With the latest addition of mountain biking in Mustang, these below destinations have just become more accessible for you!

 Just two hours north of Quebec City, you will find Saint-Jean Lake.
 There is a circuit around the lake that offers a gentle ride through peaceful farmland, green forests, quaint towns and secluded beaches.
 Most other travellers will come to this area by other means of transportation so you will find the track is often for yourselves.
 Along the way, you will encounter many small tourist attractions.
 Truly discover the region and indulge in the route’s namesake – blueberries, of course!
 They grow wild and are farmed extensively throughout the area.
 You will find them sold by the basket, in pies, chocolates and, for a real local delicacy, combined with local game meat.